NFDI4BIOIMAGE/training/_sources/content_types/book.md

 Neural networks and deep learning currently provide the best solutions to many problems in image recognition, speech recognition, and natural language processing.
 This book will teach you many of the core concepts behind neural networks and deep learning.

-Tags: Deep Learning, Neural Networks, Machine Learning
+Tags: Deep Learning, Neural Networks, Machine Learning, Exclude From Dalia

 Content type: Book